lucidrains/DALLE2-pytorch/README.md

 }
 ```

-*Creating noise from data is easy; creating data from noise is generative modeling.* - Yang Song's <a href="https://arxiv.org/abs/2011.13456">paper</a>
+*Creating noise from data is easy; creating data from noise is generative modeling.* - <a href="https://arxiv.org/abs/2011.13456">Yang Song's paper</a>